grafana/azure-data-explorer-datasource/README.md

 If the server where Grafana is installed has no access to the Grafana.com server, then the plugin can be downloaded and manually copied to the server.

 1. Upgrade Grafana to the latest version.
 Get that [here](https://grafana.com/grafana/download/).
-2. Get the zip file from Grafana.com: https://grafana.com/plugins/grafana-azure-kusto-datasource/installation and click on the link in step 1 (with this text: "Alternatively, you can manually download the .zip file")
+2. Get the zip file from Grafana.com: https://grafana.com/plugins/grafana-azure-data-explorer-datasource/installation and click on the link in step 1 (with this text: "Alternatively, you can manually download the .zip file")
 3. Extract the zip file into the data/plugins subdirectory for Grafana.
 4. Restart the Grafana server
 5. To make sure the plugin was installed, check the list of installed datasources.
 Click the Plugins item in the main menu.
 Both core datasources and installed datasources will appear.

 ## Configuring the datasource in Grafana

-The steps for configuring the integration between the Azure Kusto service and Grafana are:
+The steps for configuring the integration between the Azure Data Explorer service and Grafana are:

 1. Create an Azure Active Directory (AAD) Application and AAD Service Principle.
-2. Log into the Kusto WebExplorer and connect the AAD Application to an Azure Kusto database user.
+2. Log into the Azure Data Explorer WebExplorer and connect the AAD Application to an Azure Data Explorer database user.
 3. Use the AAD Application to configure the datasource connection in Grafana.

 ### Creating an Azure Active Directory Service Principle